LeeHDsniper/AutoSqli/README.md

 **AutoSqli has four fundamental pages**

 * ####QuickBuild
-This page provide the most basic function:*check a URL that has some parameters like [www.example.com/index.php?id=2] wether has SQL flaws.*That means all parameters of sqlmap **except 'url'** will be false or null.
+This page provides the most basic function:*check a URL with some parameters like [www.example.com/index.php?id=2] wether has SQL flaws.*That means all parameters of sqlmap **except 'url'** will be false or null.

 * ####CustomTask
 This page is the core of this application.You can select many parameters and fill in cookies of url you want to test.